G3orge26/llvm-memlog-pass/llvm/lib/MemLog/README.md

 We are now ready to start tinkering around slowly building our Pass to what we want it to be.

-Before going in to make this specific Pass of this guide, you might wonder "This pass is good and all, but it doesn't do what my project/assignment requires, how can I know what instructions and how I'll have to use?"
+Before going in to make this specific MemLog Pass of this guide, you might wonder "This pass is good and all, but it doesn't do what my project/assignment requires, how can I know what instructions and how I'll have to use?"
 Worry not you rascal.
 Lets say that you want to make a different Pass that inserts some other library call that you have absolutely no idea what type of arguments it receives or what it's signature will look like in LLVM IR code, and you are lost.
 In that case the most easy way of overcoming this big boulder of a problem is simple.
 Create a dummy C program that calls the said functions, emit it's IR code and inspect it.

 If you run this: